saleor/saleor/docs/architecture/payments.rst

 Transactions represent attempts to transfer money between your store and your customers, within a chosen payment method.

-There are 5 possible transaction types:
+There are 5 possible transaction kinds:

 +---------+-------------------+----------------------------------------------------------------------------------------------------------------------------+
 | Code    | GraphQL API value | Description                                                                                                                |